YikeShen/Dissertation_Chapter-IV/readme.txt

 Rhizosphere Soil is Key to the Uptake of Antibiotics by Lettuce (Lactuca sativa)
 DOI: https://doi.org/10.1016/j.chemosphere.2020.127677

+Please email me at "ys3419@columbia.edu" if you have questions with regard to this publication

 Disclaimer:
 - I support reproducible and efficient data processing pipelines.
 Even for very simple antibiotics calculation here :)
 - This calculation can also be performed at excel and other softwares.